Steja715/Sub-national-Hostpot-detection-of-malaria-in-tanzania-/README.md

 ![Final Hotspot Map](malaria_hotspot_map.png)

-**Key Finding:** Yellow and Orange dot indicates the high prevalence which can be observer in the southern region of Tanzania.
+**Key Finding:** Yellow and Orange dot indicates the high prevalence which can be observed in the southern region of Tanzania.

 ### 3. Cluster Identification
 The final analysis utilizes **Local Moran’s I** to distinguish between random noise and statistically significant clusters ($p \le 0.05$).